 Listening to the memorable tunes of the Rosh HaShanah and Yom Kippur liturgy can also help us reacquaint ourselves with the sounds of this time of year.
 Whether you listen to during a quiet time of the day, Shiviti Adonai on a walk, or Al Cheit on a phone before bed, familiar melodies can both summon memories of long ago and help you look forward to the New Year.

-6. Attend Selichot services online.
+6. Attend Selichot services in person or online.

 The month of Elul culminates with Selichot (which literally means “forgiveness”) services, when we gather with our congregations to recite special prayers of penitence that include beautiful Jewish religious poetry.